apotitech/aks-azure-terraform/README.md

 # Provisioning Kubernetes clusters on Azure with Terraform and AKS

-Repository for Medium Article - [Terraform and Kubernetes on Azure — AKS](https://faun.pub/terraform-and-kubernetes-on-azure-aks-ba7ae1799a92)
+Please go here to read the Article using this code - [Terraform and Kubernetes on Azure — AKS](https://faun.pub/terraform-and-kubernetes-on-azure-aks-ba7ae1799a92)

 This repository contains the sample code necessary to provision AKS clusters using Terraform.